PenAir Flight 3296: Investigation

 On the day of the accident, the National Transportation Safety Board (NTSB) launched an investigation.
 Two years later, on November 2, 2021, the final report was released, which stated that the accident had been caused by "the landing gear manufacturer's incorrect wiring of the wheel speed transducer harnesses on the left main landing gear during overhaul."
 Saab's design of wire harnesses, the Federal Aviation Administration (FAA) authorizing Unalaska Airport to operate the Saab 2000 without taking the runway safety area into consideration first, and the flight crew's decision to land in a tailwind that exceeded Saab's limits (which the NTSB labeled as inappropriate) were also factors in the accident.

+In popular culture

+The accident was featured in the season 24 of the Canadian documentary series Mayday, with the title "Disaster at Dutch Harbor".